jozefizso/DebugDiag/README.md

 * DebugDiag 1.1 was released as a standalone tool only (x86 and limited x64 support).
 * DebugDiag 1.2 is currently available as a standalone tool only (x86 and full x64 support).
 * DebugDiag 2.0 is currently available as a standalone tool only (x86 and full x64 support).
+* DebugDiag 2.1 is currently available as a standalone tool only (x86 and full x64 support).

 ## Overview